-In this guide I explain how to diassemble an Asus K53U laptop.
+In this guide I explain how to diassemble an Asus K53U.

 I’ll go though the following major laptop disassembly steps:

-STEP 1-4: Accessing and removing laptop memory, hard drive, DVD drive and wireless card.
+STEP 1-4: Accessing and removing the memory modules, hard drive, DVD drive and wireless card.

 STEP 5-11: Disconnecting and removing the keyboard.